-Most existing solutions for vibration control consist of complex devices that are external to the structure and require complex detailing for installation. and therefore they are not well-integrated.
+Most existing solutions for vibration control consist of complex devices that are external to the structure and require complex detailing for installation.
 The adaptive joint system can be much better integrated into structures since it functions as a load-transfer component as well as a control device.
-In addition, it is a simple device that do not involve moving parts nor mechanisms since it can be controlled through thermal or magnetic actuation (solid-state).
+In addition, it is a simple device that does not involve moving parts nor mechanisms since it can be controlled through thermal or magnetic actuation (solid-state).
 The adaptive joint has two states: when in a “locked” state, it behaves as a moment connection and when in a “released” state, it behaves as a pin connection.
-In practice, transition from a moment to a pin connection has been realized through stiffness control.
-The joint is made of a polyurethane based shape memory polymer (SMP) core that is reinforced by an SMP-aramid skin.
+In practice, the transition from a moment to a pin connection has been realized through stiffness control.
+The joint is made of a polyurethane-based shape memory polymer (SMP) core that is reinforced by an SMP-aramid skin.
 Stiffness variation has been achieved through resistive heating of the joint core material.
 When the SMP core is thermally actuated to the transition temperature, a change from a glassy to a rubbery state occurs, which causes a significant stiffness reduction and a parallel increase of damping due to viscoelastic effects.
 Consider a frame or a plate/shell structure that is equipped with such adaptive joints and subjected to external loading.
-The ability to vary the joints mechanical properties, enables to change the structure natural frequencies and to increase the damping ratio, which can be employed as an effective semi-active control strategy to reduce the dynamic response under a wide range of loading conditions (e.g. harmonic loading, strong winds, earthquakes, pedestrian/vehicular traffic, etc.).
+The ability to vary the joints mechanical properties enables to change the structure natural frequencies and to increase the damping ratio, which can be employed as an effective semi-active control strategy to reduce the dynamic response under a wide range of loading conditions (e.g. harmonic loading, strong winds, earthquakes, pedestrian/vehicular traffic, etc.).

 Numerical simulations on a four-story frame subjected to earthquake loading, have shown that when the adaptive joints are actuated to the transition range (55-65°C, which is specific to the SMP material adopted in this study), the acceleration peak amplitude reduces by up to 87% with respect to the uncontrolled case.
 Shake table tests on a 3-story frame prototype (1/10 scale) equipped with 12 adaptive joints have confirmed that the structural damping ratio increases from 2.6% to 11.3% and the 1st modal frequency shifts by up to 37%.
 Top-story acceleration and base shear are drastically reduced by up to 50% and 52% respectively.